Top 15 Front End Frameworks for 2026 & Tips to Pick the Right One

 4. Learning Curve

-• Angular: Angular is a comprehensive framework with a steep learning curve.
-It requires familiarity with TypeScript, RxJS, and the concept of dependency injection, making it better suited for developers with experience in building large-scale applications.
+• Angular: Steeper learning curve.
+Requires TypeScript, RxJS, and dependency injection, making it better for experienced developers and large projects.

 5. Compatibility with Tools & Libraries